 Scottsdale Citizen Survey

-- Download the overview and highlights provided to the City Council (PDF)
+- Read the memo and scorecard provided to the City Council (PDF)

 - Download the community livability report (PDF)